Our Commitment to Giving Back

-Please see the organizations and contributions that we are most proud to be supporting.
+Please see some of the organizations and contributions that we are most proud to be supporting.

-We are also proud to be leading the creation and completion of Mathias Place, a new residence by The Good Shepherd that will provide inclusive permanent supportive housing and assisted daily living for low-income senior men and women who have experienced homelessness or are at risk of becoming homeless.
+Sean Wang of Mirabella Construction Corporation, a proud Carpenters Regional Council member, and his team is also proud to be leading the creation and completion of Mathias Place at 1731 Lawrence Ave E. Mathias Place is an upcoming 95 bed residence presently under construction by The Good Shepherd that will provide inclusive permanent supportive housing and assisted daily living for homeless senior men and women who are at risk.

 We are proud to be part of the Nature Conservancy of Canada’s largest restoration project in Lake Erie.
 Mirabella donated $650,000.00 to fund the creation of the Florian Diamante Nature